NicChr/cheapr/README.md

 #> [46] "20" "21" "22" "23" "24" "25" "26"
 ```

-With cheapr the order of arguments doesn’t matter
+With cheapr the order of arguments doesn’t affect the outcome type

 ``` r
 c_(x, letters);c_(letters, x)